 Each behavioral case begins with a function-based assessment of issues and other problem behaviors or training deficits.
 Based on that assessment, an 8 week treatment plan is developed and then implemented by the family; this plan includes 4 home visits and 4 phone consultations.
 The behavior treatment plan is also communicated to your pet's Animal Medical Center veterinarian so that you and your pet are afforded the best opportunity for overall behavioral wellness.

 Lindsay Parenti, (M.A., BCBA) Board Certified Behavior Analyst

-Lindsay Parenti has been training dogs for nearly 10 years.
+Lindsay Parenti has been training dogs for more than 10 years.
 She earned her Master’s degree in Applied Behavior Analysis and is currently working toward completion of a Ph.D. in Human-Animal Interactions.
 Her expertise in service dog training has been sought out by the National Institute for Occupational Safety and Health, where Lindsay serves as a consultant for Project ROVER, a research program designed to assess the service dog needs of veterans with PTSD.
 Lindsay developed and currently teaches two courses in West Virginia University’s Animal Sciences department that teach students how to train service dogs and visitation therapy dogs.
 Lindsay has experience teaching puppy kindergarten and adult dog group obedience classes as well as providing private behavioral consultations to owners whose pets are experiencing a wide range of behavior problems.